bredelings/BayesianEstimatorSelfing/README.md

 * gynodioecy (hermaphrodites + females)

-Additional *non-genetic* information, such as field observations of the number of females or males, is required for to estimate mating system parameters.
+Additional *non-genetic* information, such as field observations of the number of females or males, is required to estimate mating system parameters.

 See the [paper](https://doi.org/10.1534/genetics.115.179093) and [figures](https://www.genetics.org/content/201/3/1171.figures-only).